qTemiO/GraphAlgorithms/README.md

    or if you run on Linux
    `$ source venv/bin/activate`

-3) Install some nessesary libs
+3) Install some nessesary libs (PyQt5, loguru, pyqt5-tools)
    `pip install -r requirements.txt`

 3) Run the main.py file